Samsar4/CEH-v10-Study-Guide/1-Reconnaissance-and-Footprinting.md

 ## <u>Footprinting</u>
 Footprinting is a part of reconnaissance process which is used for gathering possible information about a target computer system or network.

+When used in the computer security lexicon, "Footprinting" generally refers to one of the pre-attack phases; tasks performed before doing the actual attack. **Some of the tools used for Footprinting are Sam Spade, nslookup, traceroute, Nmap and neotrace.**

+### Footprinting helps to:

+- **Know Security Posture** – The data gathered will help us to get an overview of the security posture of the company such as details about the presence of a firewall, security configurations of applications etc.

+- **Reduce Attack Area** – Can identify a specific range of systems and concentrate on particular targets only.
+This will greatly reduce the number of systems we are focussing on.

+- **Identify vulnerabilities** – we can build an information database containing the vulnerabilities, threats, loopholes available in the system of the target organization.

+- **Draw Network map** – helps to draw a network map of the networks in the target organization covering topology, trusted routers, presence of server and other information.

-**Footprinting could be both passive and active**.
+Footprinting could be both **passive** and **active**.
 Reviewing a company’s website is an example of passive footprinting, whereas attempting to gain access to sensitive information through social engineering is an example of active information gathering.

 During this phase, a hacker can collect the following information (only high-level information):